Shure MV7

 Shure SM7B's sensitivity is measured at 1.1mV/Pa, this tells you what the electrical output of a microphone will be for a given acoustic input.
 The higher the number, the more sensitive the microphone is.

-Shure MV7 has the tap-to-mute feature which allows you to quickly mute the microphone by tapping a specific area of the mic's body.
-This is useful during situations when you want to have another conversation say with someone during a recording session that doesn't need to be recorded.
+The Shure MV7 has the tap-to-mute feature which allows you to quickly mute the microphone by tapping a designated area of the mic's body.
+This is advantageous during situations when you need to have another conversation say with someone in the room that needs not be transmitted.

-Shure MV7 includes a headphone output, this feature enables you to directly check on the audio quality captured by the mic in real-time, with no delay.
-This is useful in broadcasting, and live performance scenarios where immediate audio feedback is key.
+Shure MV7 has a headphone output, this feature enables you to directly check on the audio signal captured by the mic in real-time, without any perceptible delay.
+This is particularly useful in broadcasting, and live performance situations where immediate audio feedback is key.